Addictions, Drug & Alcohol Institute

 In a recent survey of Washington State healthcare providers about cannabis negative effects, 70% of respondents reported seeing cases of severe abdominal pain, nausea, retching, and relentless vomiting among people reporting heavy cannabis use1

-This cluster of symptoms is now recognized as Cannabis Hyperemesis Syndrome (CHS)
+This cluster of symptoms is now recognized as Cannabinoid Hyperemesis Syndrome (CHS)

 As CHS becomes more visible in clinical settings, providers are left navigating care without clear understanding or guidance.
 At the same time, while 1 in 10 Washingtonians who consumed cannabis in the last year report vomiting and nausea due to their cannabis use2, many people remain skeptical that the condition exists at all, creating challenges for treatment, prevention and health education.